HEM: a margin-based loss for visual categorisation tasks: Introduction

 In some specific domains better performance can be obtained by using other losses.
 For example, alternative losses and regularisation terms have been proposed to improve robustness to adversarial attack \citep{Cui_etal23,Mao_etal19,Tack_etal22,Zhang_etal19,Kannan_etal18,Kanai_etal23,Awasthi_etal23,YuXu23,Panum_etal21,Pang_etal20}.
 In the domain of open-set recognition, where the aim is to better detect and reject images from ``unknown'' classes, alternative losses (such as contrastive losses) have been employed together with architectural modifications to improve performance beyond that achieved by CE \citep{Zhu_etal23,Ming_etal23}.
 Alternatively, LogitNorm loss \citep{Wei_etal22}, can be employed to improve unknown class rejection without the need for modifications to the network architecture or training procedure.
 To deal with situations where the training data contains drastically different numbers of samples for different classes (``class imbalance''), state-of-the-art approaches use a logit-adjusted loss which weights minority classes more heavily \citep{Menon_etal21,Ren_etal20b,Cui_etal19}.
-For semantic segmentation, where the aim is to assign a class label to each image pixel, the two largest groups of losses centre around cross-entropy loss and its variants, and DICE loss and its variants \citep{Ma_etal21,Azad_etl23}.
+For semantic segmentation, where the aim is to assign a class label to each image pixel, the two largest groups of losses centre around CE and its variants, and DICE and its variants \citep{Ma_etal21,Azad_etl23}.
 DICE loss \citep{Milletari_etal16} is designed to be particularly effective when there is class imbalance, a common situation in segmentation tasks.
-While these specialised losses can outperform cross-entropy loss on the specific tasks for which they were developed, they tend to perform poorly outside of their specialised domain, as is confirmed by our results which are summarised in \cref{fig-summary}.
+While these specialised losses can outperform CE on the specific tasks for which they were developed, they tend to perform poorly outside of their specialised domain, as is confirmed by our results which are summarised in \cref{fig-summary}.
+The fact that specialised losses out-perform CE on certain tasks motivates our search for a better classification loss function, that performs well on a range of tasks.